CVYO is home to 5 orchestras,

 Average Grades: 4th-5th

 This full symphonic orchestra is home to experienced string players, and our most junior wind, brass, and percussion players.
 Ranging in size from 60 to 80 players, they learn how to blend the many layers of a symphonic orchestra and hone their technical and expressive abilities by studying intermediate and standard symphonic repertoire.
+Preparatory Orchestra rehearsals begin the semester with a fully functional reading of the entire semester’s repertoire.
+Members arrive prepared with their material and ready to drill and develop their quality of playing immediately.

 Average Grades: 5th-9th Grade

 This fulll symphony orchestra is home to the most experienced string, wind, brass, and percussion players in our program, and is the flagship ensemble of the organization.
 Ranging in size from 70 to 90 players, they tackle some of the largest and most significant symphonic works across all of music literature from Brahms to Bruckner to Mussorgsky to Debussy.
+Symphony Orchestra begins the semester with a reading of the semester’s repertoire at full tempo with all material in good preparation, and begins work on refinement and artistic ensemble techniques immediately.

 Virtuosi is a chamber orchestra comprised primarily of the principal players of the Symphony Orchestra.
 Virtuosi gives the musicians that are focused on refining their craft above and beyond their peers a place to tackle even more challenging repertoire.